Gardeners are being urged to keep their eye out for a potential butterfly bonanza this autumn

 Butterflies in Norfolk

 There are thirty-nine species of butterfly found across Norfolk.
-These range from very widespread and common species such as Peacock, and Large White to species with extremely restricted distributions such as the Swallowtail.
+These range from very widespread and common species, such as the Peacock and Large White, to species with extremely restricted distributions like the Swallowtail.

-Based on the records from 2014 we have provide a list of the butterflies seen.
+Based on the records from 2014, we have provided a list of the butterflies seen across Norfolk.

-We are producing a list of various sites in Norfolk that are recognised for supporting butterflies.
+We have also produced a map and details of where to find these butterflies.
 This list is being reviewed and updated.